-So, since your child's birth, you've been chomping at the bit to nurture the next Mario Lemieux or Peggy Fleming, or perhaps the very first Peggy Lemieux--or maybe you just want to share your interest in ice skating with your little one, but you're not sure where to get started.
+So, since your child's birth, you've been chomping at the bit to nurture the next Mario Lemieux or Peggy Fleming, or perhaps the very first Peggy Lemieux—or maybe you just want to share your interest in ice skating with your little one, but you're not sure where to get started.

-How Old To Start Ice Skating
+How Old to Start Ice Skating

-When is it time to take your child on the ice?
-Most experts say, once he or she can walk, your child can balance on skates.
-This may vary, depending upon your child's physical capabilities, as well as your natural trust that they will do what's expected of them.
+Most experts say your child can balance on skates once he or she can walk.
+This may vary, depending upon your child's physical capabilities and your natural trust that they will do what's expected of them.
 Also, it's best to wait until your child can understand simple instructions before taking to the ice.
 Most believe the best time is somewhere between two and three years old.
-But as all children are different, ages may vary.
+But as all children are different, the age you being at may vary.

-Best Ice Skates To Start With
+Best Ice Skates for Toddlers to Start With